mysrcs/hugooooo/content/blog/2020-04-30-The-SourceHut-hub-is-live.md

 mailing lists, CI, and so on.
 This allows you to use them independently and compose them however you please, which maps well onto the reality of how many projects are organized.
-Compare this to platforms like GitHub, GitLab, Gitea, and so on, resources like bug trackers and pull requests map 1:1 to a git repository.
+Compare this to platforms like GitHub, GitLab, Gitea, and so on, where resources like bug trackers and pull requests map 1:1 to a git repository, even when it doesn't make sense.

 In reality, many projects have dozens of git repos but would prefer to receive bug reports in one place, for example.
 There are many ways projects are